dbrugne/donut/README.md

 ## Release 2

-- Bug fixes
-  - [ ] What's happen when a message is posted by someone (on a room) and my client is in sleep (eg. : tablet) ?
-  - [ ] Fluid landing background on small resolutions (display donut background w/ opacity)

 **Chat**
 - [ ] Quick search in left column (with 'light' param to get only username/name + avatar) and link for 'more results' that focus and fill the homepage search
-- [x] On socket disconnection replace room:out by room:disconnect
-- [x] Add a local notification: disconnect (connection was lost), reconnect (reconnect is done)
-- [x] User change (avatar) is not applied to current socket.getAvatar

 **Room ops**
 - [ ] Factorize socket room op/owner detection in helper and update room:op/deop/topic/update events